Developer Guide

 Command format:

-refers to the index of the category to be deleted when lcat
+delcat INDEX where INDEX refers to the index of the category to be deleted when lcat is called.

 What is the feature about: